danyel-ii/cubixles_/docs/B-app/20-spec.md

 - Chain: Sepolia only (`chainId: 11155111`).
 - Two types: `NftItem` (inventory UI), `ProvenanceBundle` (mint metadata).
 - No UI or contract logic in this doc.
+- Inventory and metadata reads are proxied through server routes (`/api/nfts`), not direct client keys.

 ## Core Rules (v0)